4awpawz/fusion.ssg/README.md

   - [X] Support for categories.

 - [X] Work in progress templates.
+  - [X] Individual files.
+  - [X] Folders.
+  - [X] Ignored.

 ### What Still Remains To Be Done

+- Logo... fusion.ssg is desperately in need of a great logo.

 - End-User project generation - _currently under development_.